DVD-by-mail: United States

 Netflix ended 2008 with 9.39 million customers.
 Around 4.2 million individuals in the U.S. still rented DVDs via mail from the company as of 2017.
 Netflix announced on April 18, 2023, that their DVD subscription services would be closed and the last DVDs sent via mail was on September 29, 2023.
+At the end of its DVD-by-mail service, Netflix had completed over 52 billion DVD deliveries.

 Blockbuster claimed 1 million online customers in August 2005, 2 million by March 2006, and finished the first quarter of 2007 with 3 million.
 By the end of 2013, Blockbuster had withdrawn from the DVD-by-mail market.
 Walmart briefly entered the market as well, but withdrew in 2005 and then went into a cross-promotional agreement with Netflix.
 There have been a number of smaller companies, some of which target specific niches:

 eHit, the first such niche company, came online in 2000 targeting fans of Asian films; specifically Japan, China, and Korea, expanding to include other countries' films over time.